acikgozb/dotfiles/setup/roles/acikgozb.tmux/README.md

 # acikgozb.tmux

-This role is basically responsible from instaliing tmux on the host instance.
+This role is responsible from instaliing tmux on the host instance.

 ## Requirements